simonedelpopolo/oftypes/README.md

  * ℹ notice that the value of the property, in this case Number, could be anything, also a function.
- * ℹ notice that the property name can be wrapped into sigle quotes or not */ const resolvers = {
+ * ℹ notice that the property name can be wrapped into sigle quotes or not */ const resolver = {
     Number: 'allright'
 }

-// this will return the value from the resolvers object and the variable itself into an array const payback = true
+// this will return the value from the resolver object and the variable itself into an array const payback = true

-console.log( await oftype_(variable, resolvers, payback))
+console.log( await oftype_(variable, resolver, payback))

-// Yields -> [ 'allright', 10 ]
+// prints -> [ 'allright', 10, { type: 'Number'} ]
 ```